Jyoti28490/webpack-react-carousel/README.md

 ### Loaders Module

+Webpack enables use of loaders to preprocess files.
+This allows you to bundle any static resource way beyond JavaScript.

 `style-loader` Inject CSS into the DOM.

 `css-loader`  The css-loader interprets @import and url() like import/require() and will resolve them.